teamdigitale/daf-drone-setup/drone-install/README.md

 ## 1. Configure a Kubernetes secret with the GitHub secret

-You will need to create this secret in GitHub as per the [Drone docs](http://readme.drone.io/admin/setup-github/).
+You need to create a GitHub oAuth Application from `Settings -> Developer Settings -> oAuth Apps`, following the [Drone docs](http://readme.drone.io/admin/setup-github/).
+Once you have created the App, you can also create the Kubernetes secret using the following command:
 ```
 $ kubectl create secret generic drone-server-secrets  \
     --namespace=default \